-Introducing Volkswagen’s first fully electric driven SUV.
-With a bold, spacious, and ultra-modern appearance, the ID.4 is set to take on the popular all-electric SUVs like the upcoming Tesla Model Y and Ford’s Mustang Mach-e.
+With a bold and ultra-modern appearance, the ID.4 borrows its styling cues from the ID.3, albeit sized up to give it proportions similar to other all-electric SUVs like the upcoming Tesla Model Y and Ford’s Mustang Mach-e.

 The dynamic exterior is inspired by nature with its clear, flowing design.
 The basic model features headlights that are almost completely equipped with light-emitting diodes while its taillight clusters have been fully equipped with this technology.